hindu-comm/weblogs/manasataramgini/2016/05/2016-05-08_the-giants-among-the-lilliputs.md

 fathering three children on three women.
 The fact that he begins with the sea shore suggests that it was indeed recapitulating a legend similar to what Tacitus collected regarding the sons of Mannus.
-These three children in order were: 1) Thrall who was black in color and founded the race of the servants; 2) Karl who was red in color and founded the races of tradesmen of various types.
-3) Jarl who was white in color and founded the races of warriors and masters of magical incantations and secret knowledge.
+These three children in order were: 1) Thrall who wasblack in color and founded the race of the servants; 2) Karl who wasred in color and founded the races of tradesmen of various types.
+3) Jarl who waswhite in color and foundedthe races of warriors and masters of magical incantations and secret knowledge.
 Thus, the three Germanic castes were, like the their ārya counterparts, literally part of a varṇa (color) system.
 This parallels the ārya traditions regarding Manu, preserved in the Mahābhārata, where he is seen as the father of all the castes:
-manor vaṃśo mānavānāṃ tato ‘yaṃ prathito ‘bhavat |
+manor vaṃśo mānavānāṃ tato ‘yaṃ prathito ‘bhavat \|
-brahma-kṣatrādayas tasmān manor jātās tu mānavāḥ || (Mbh 1.70.11 “Critical”).
+brahma-kṣatrādayas tasmān manor jātās tu mānavāḥ \|\| (Mbh 1.70.11 “Critical”).
-Manu’s lineage is that of the humans, from him (Manu) this \[lineage\] came to be expanded.
+Manu’s lineage is that of the humans, from him (Manu)this \[lineage\] came to be expanded.
 Brāhmaṇa-s, kṣatriya-s etc (i.e. the castes) those born of Manu are indeed the humans.